 Black Locust

-Girrrl, I whisper, scooping wet hair from your neck.
+Hey now, I whisper, scooping wet hair from your neck.
 I offer mundane details.
-You are in my bed.
+You’re in my bed.
 The window is open.
 The air smells like it might rain.
-It’s 3am on Friday, and surprise, I’m alive.
+It’s Friday, and surprise, I’m alive.
 I hold a saltine to your lips and assure you that a ghost would care nothing for electrolytes, only spooking.
-“I’m glad I didn’t kill you,” you confess, and wrap your burning arms around my neck before rolling onto your back.
-Within minutes, you return to the choppy waters of fever-sleep.

-I stare at the ceiling and wonder if I should call your doctor, request that “nightmares” and “sleep walking” be added to your medical chart.
+I stare at the ceiling and wonder if I should call your doctor, request that nightmares and sleep walking be added to your medical chart.
 I wonder if this is just another symptom of the diagnosis you’ve been given, which still feels so vague.
 A best guess, the doctor said.
 The vocal tics, the outbursts to sounds of chewing, the way you can look without looking.
 The music looping through your head.

-On the third day, your fever evaporates and mine begins.
-When I stop on the stairs halved by a thorny cough, you scowl from the couch were you sit with the tv remote and a bowl of raspberries.
-"I'm thirsty," I croak.
-"I'm thirsty," you mock.
-Your screentime disappears and you kick the ottoman, howling.
+Your screen-time disappears and you kick the ottoman, howling.
 In my bed, I shiver under damp sheets and swallow Tylenol.
 Wonder if misophonia justifies this behavior - no, it can’t, the therapist warned - and sink into bitter sleep.

-Back home, I can hear you punching the keys of the typewriter I bought you for your birthday a few years back, before you were given the diagnosis I struggle to accept.
+Back home, I can hear you punching the keys of the typewriter I bought you for your birthday a few years ago, before the diagnosis I struggle to accept.
 You used to type out hilarious ransom notes, love letters to your dad, plot summaries of books you wanted to write.
-Now, you’re surely logging details of how awful I am, how I cough when I am sick and make you mad.
-I make a mental note to read it once you’re sleeping, then collapse on the couch to read more about the black locust.
-Thorns are most impressive in youth, I learn.
-As she grows, you may not - without careful attention - even notice them.

 Previous